hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/queries/2-create-query.md

 + }`;
 ```

-We have now written the graphql query as a javascript constant using the `gql` parser function.
-This function is used to parse the plain string as a graphql query.
+We have now written the GraphQL query as a javascript constant using the `gql` parser function.
+This function is used to parse string into a GraphQL query.

 What does this query do?
 ------------------------